Saddam2360/sunnah-life-360/README.md

 Neteller: healthservices620@yahoo.com (ID: 322049621)

-Your support helps us build open-source Islamic tools for the Ummah.
+Your support helps us build open-source Islamic tools the Ummah.

 ⭐ Also consider
 Starring the repo 🌟

 Sharing with others 📢

-Contributing or sponsoring in the future (inshaAllah)
+Contributing or sponsoring the future (inshaAllah)

 📄 License
-This project is licensed under the MIT License – see LICENSE file for details.
+This project is licensed under the MIT License – see LICENSE file details.

 🙏 Acknowledgements
 Flutter and Firebase – the amazing tech stack